ruinogenesis/ICT111-Gravity-MVP/docs/customer-discovery-summary.md

 Gravity — A Peer-to-Peer Student Marketplace

 ## Target Users Studied
-RSU students who buy or sell used items around moving in or out of university: graduating/leaving students, new and continuing students (buyers), international students, and dorm residents.
+RSU students who buy or sell used items around moving in or out of university: graduating/leaving students, new and continuing students (buyers), international students, and students living in apartments and condos.

 ## Number of Responses / Interviews
 15 early responses collected through a short survey and brief interviews (sample/early-stage evidence, recorded in /data/raw-responses.xlsx).